staticlibs/external_hpdf/README.md

 ------------

 [CMake](http://cmake.org/) is required for building.

+[pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/) utility is used for dependency management.
+For Windows users ready-to-use binary version of `pkg-config` can be obtained from [tools_windows_pkgconfig](https://github.com/staticlibs/tools_windows_pkgconfig) repository.
+See [StaticlibsPkgConfig](https://github.com/staticlibs/wiki/wiki/StaticlibsPkgConfig) for Staticlibs-specific details about `pkg-config` usage.

 To build the library on Windows using Visual Studio 2013 Express run the following commands using Visual Studio development command prompt